After decades of waiting in the wings, Anwar Ibrahim has been appointed Malaysia's prime minister.

 Upon his release, he emerged as the de facto head of a newly invigorated opposition that registered a strong showing in the 2008 elections.

 But claims of sodomy were again made against Mr Anwar in 2008, in what he said was another attempt by the government to sideline him.

 A High Court eventually cleared Mr Anwar of the charges in January 2012, citing a lack of evidence.

-But his political comeback was short-lived.
-Mr Anwar's 2004 acquittal was itself overturned a year later - as he was preparing to fight a state election he seemed likely to win - and he was sent back to jail.
+But once again Mr Anwar's ambitions were thwarted.
+As he was preparing to fight a state election in 2014, his earlier acquittal was overturned and he was sent back to jail.

-In a shock turn of events earlier this year, his former nemesis Mr Mahathir announced he was going to run for top office again.
-He said he was sick of the corruption allegations plaguing the incumbent, his former protégé Najib Razak.
+In a shock turn of events in 2016, his former rival Mr Mahathir announced he was coming out of retirement to run for top office again.

-Mr Mahathir had also indicated he would hand power to Mr Anwar within two years.
+As Malaysia's prime minister once again, Mr Mahathir met his pledge to free Mr Anwar from prison, initiating a full pardon.
+He also indicated he would hand power to Mr Anwar within two years.

 But the alliance began to look precarious as the nonagenarian kept shifting the goalposts for handing over power.
 It began to unravel amid bitter infighting over succession and a resurgence of Malay nationalism.